dhruvpatel1771/Exercise7-Renocrew/README.md

-Adding Grid design in the Website
+Added Grid design in the Website